 84x64 cm each, installation dimension variable | Filler, oak frame

-The first written words were inscribed in stone or clay.
+Humans inscribed the first written words in stone or clay.
 One of the purposes was to save them for the future, to protect them from the volatility of time.
-To speak, or to write, is always to some extent, an act of power.
+To speak, or to write, is always, to some extent, an act of power.
 The receiver must initially submit his or her attention to the message.
-No matter how insignificant, its meaning will always change the receiver forever.
-The receiver usually processes the reception, but he or she will never be the same as before.
-It is no coincident that many of the first examples of texts are curses, prayers or laws — different ways of trying to influence reality.
+No matter how insignificant, its meaning will always in some way change the receiver forever.